 Frankfurt is known as the financial hub of Europe and has one of the biggest airports in Europe (hence my cheap flight).
 I didn’t know this before going, but there are a ton of modern skyscrapers and newer buildings in Frankfurt (check out the Observation deck at the Main Tower to see the cityscape), which is different from the traditional German architecture and timbered buildings I had imagined.
 This is mainly because, in World War II, Frankfurt was literally bombed flat, and most older buildings are no longer there.

 Upon arriving in Frankfurt, I did the Free Alternative Walking Tour, which was awesome.
 It was one of my first walking tours of my RTW (around the world) trip and made me fall in love with walking tours in general.
 So, if you are going to Frankfurt or have a long layover there, I recommend taking the walking tour!
 If you don’t have time, though, here are the 5 stops you’ve got to make while you’re in the city!

 1. Römerberg or the Main Square

 2. Frankfurt’s Bahnhofsviertel or Red Light District

 This part of town used to be a place that you wouldn’t want to be caught dead in back in the day.
-Filled with crime, junkies, and prostitution, for years it was a scary place to hang out.
-Nowadays, it’s a neighborhood full of rapid gentrification with new cocktail bars, uber-hip restaurants, clubs and luxury apartments coming in and changing it’s old reputation.
+Filled with crime, junkies, and prostitution for years, it was a scary place to hang out.
+Nowadays, it’s a neighborhood full of rapid gentrification with new cocktail bars, uber-hip restaurants, clubs, and luxury apartments coming in and changing its old reputation.

 Walking through this neighborhood was fascinating to me because of the grunge mixed with the modern hipster vibes.
 Prostitution is legal in Frankfurt and in all of Germany, in fact.
 So, in the Red Light District, you’ll find many sex shops, strip clubs, and brothels.
 I actually saw many men in suits taking a break from what looked like their jobs to go into brothels.
 Talk about a trip!